galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 >    > <comment-title> Centroids </comment-title>
 >    >
 >    > `msconvert` with selected parameters computes centroids in the m/z domain.
 MS instruments continuously sample and record signals.
 Therefore, a mass peak for a single ion in one spectrum consists of multiple intensities at discrete m/z values.
 Centroiding is the process of reducing these mass peaks to a single representative signal, the centroid.
 This results in much smaller file sizes without losing too much information.
 In the further steps, **XCMS** uses the `centWave` chromatographic peak detection algorithm, which was designed for centroided data.
-That is the reason we perform the centroiding in this step.
+That is the reason we perform the centroiding prior to chromatographic peak detection in this step.
 >    {: .comment}
 >
 {: .hands_on}

-## Create XCMS object
+## Create the XCMS object

-The first part of data processing is using **XCMS** tool.
-To be able to do that, we first need to take the `.mzML` files and create a format usable by **XCMS** tool. {% tool [MSnbase readMSData](toolshed.g2.bx.psu.edu/repos/lecorguille/msnbase_readmsdata/msnbase_readmsdata/2.16.1+galaxy0) %} ({% cite gatto2012msnbase %}. {% cite gatto2020msnbase %}) takes as input our files and prepares `RData` files for the first **XCMS** step.
+The first part of data processing is using the **XCMS** tool to detect peaks in the MS signal.
+For that, we first need to take the `.mzML` files and create a format usable by the **XCMS** tool. {% tool [MSnbase readMSData](toolshed.g2.bx.psu.edu/repos/lecorguille/msnbase_readmsdata/msnbase_readmsdata/2.16.1+galaxy0) %} ({% cite gatto2012msnbase %}. {% cite gatto2020msnbase %}) takes as input our files and prepares `RData` files for the first **XCMS** step.

-> <hands-on-title> Create **XCMS** object </hands-on-title>
+> <hands-on-title> Create the **XCMS** object </hands-on-title>
 >
 > 1. {% tool [MSnbase readMSData](toolshed.g2.bx.psu.edu/repos/lecorguille/msnbase_readmsdata/msnbase_readmsdata/2.16.1+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"File(s) from your history containing your chromatograms"*: `input.mzML` (output of **msconvert** {% icon tool %})